Back to blog

 Increased Efficiency and Productivity

-According to the 2022 The State of Marketing Automation guide, 35% of marketers implement automation to streamline marketing and sales efforts.
-This stat should speak volumes on just how successful marketing automation is in boosting the efficiency and productivity of marketing teams.
+According to the 2024 The State of Marketing Automation guide, 35% of marketers implement automation to streamline marketing and sales efforts.
+This stat highlights how successful marketing automation is in boosting the efficiency and productivity of marketing teams.

 With automation, there’s no need to waste time on mundane and repetitive tasks, establish complicated hand-off procedures, and manually coordinate the marketing and sales teams.
 The marketing automation tools do it all for you.